 Whether that means that your kid accidentally shares a photo of his sister mooning him or someone else starts bullying him in a group chat, the ramifications of that behavior can run from broken friendships to brushes with the law.

 NetSmartz, by the National Center for Missing & Exploited Children, is a great place to learn about using the Internet safely, as well as to better understand situations like cyberbullying.
-The F.T.C. also has its own resource for the basics on how to protect yourself and your family online.
+The Federal Trade Commission (FTC) also has its own resource for the basics on how to protect yourself and your family online.

-If you have a babysitter or nanny, make sure that you have a conversation with her about your rules for social media use — especially when it comes to her posts.
+If you have a babysitter or nanny, make sure that you have a conversation with them about your rules for social media use — especially when it comes to their posts.

 3. Parents will set restrictions on devices as needed